The Biointelligence Explosionby

 Why Consciousness is Computationally Fundamental to the Past, Present and Future Success of Organic Robots.

-The pachyderm in the room in most discussions of (super)intelligence is consciousness - not just human reflective self-awareness but the whole gamut of experience from symphonies to sunsets, agony to ecstasy: the phenomenal world.
+The pachyderm in the room in most discussions of (super)intelligence is consciousness - not just human reflective self-awareness but the whole gamut of experience from symphonies to sunsets, agony to ecstasy: the phenomenal world of everyday experience.
 All one ever knows, except by inference, is the contents of one's own conscious mind: what philosophers call "qualia".
 Yet according to the ontology of our best story of the world, namely physical science, conscious minds shouldn't exist at all, i.e. we should be zombies, insentient patterns of matter and energy indistinguishable from normal human beings but lacking conscious experience.
-Dutch computer scientist Edsger Dijkstra famously once remarked, "The question of whether a computer can think is no more interesting than the question of whether a submarine can swim."
+Dutch computer scientist Edsger Dijkstra once remarked, "The question of whether a computer can think is no more interesting than the question of whether a submarine can swim."
 Yet the question of whether a programmable digital computer - or a subsymbolic connectionist system with a merely classical parallelism - could possess, and think about, qualia, "bound" perceptual objects, a phenomenal self, or the unitary phenomenal minds of sentient organic robots can't be dismissed so lightly.
 For if advanced nonbiological intelligence is to be smart enough comprehensively to understand, predict and manipulate the behaviour of enriched biological intelligence, then the AGI can't rely autistically on the "physical stance", i.e. to monitor the brains, scan the atoms and molecules, and then solve the Schrödinger equation of intentional agents like human beings.
 Such calculations would take longer than the age of the universe.

 For sure, many forms of human action can be predicted, fallibly, on the basis of crude behavioural regularities and reinforcement learning.
 Within your world-simulation, you don't need a theory of mind or an understanding of quantum mechanics to predict that Fred will walk to the bus-stop again today.
 Likewise, powerful tools of statistical analysis run on digital supercomputers can predict, fallibly, many kinds of human collective behaviour, for example stock markets.
 Yet to surpass human and transhuman capacities in all significant fields, AGI must understand how intelligent biological robots can think about, talk about and manipulate the manifold varieties of consciousness that make up their virtual worlds.
 Some investigators of consciousness even dedicate their lives to that end; what might a notional insentient AGI suppose we're doing?
 There is no evidence that serial digital computers have the capacity to do anything of the kind - or could ever be programmed to do so.
 Digital computers don't know anything about conscious minds, unitary persons, the nature of phenomenal pleasure and pain, or the Problem of Other Minds; it's not even "all dark inside".
 The challenge for a conscious mind posed by understanding itself "from the inside" pales into insignificance compared to the challenge for a nonconscious system of understanding a conscious mind "from the outside".
 Nor within the constraints of a materialist ontology have we the slightest clue how the purely classical parallelism of a subsymbolic, "neurally inspired" connectionist architecture could turn water into wine and generate unitary subjects of experience to fill the gap.
 For even if we conjecture in the spirit of Strawsonian physicalism - the only scientifically literate form of panpsychism - that the fundamental stuff of the world, the mysterious "fire in the equations", is fields of microqualia, this bold ontological conjecture doesn't, by itself, explain why biological robots aren't zombies.
 This is because structured aggregates of classically conceived "mind-dust" aren't the same as a unitary phenomenal subject of experience who apprehends "bound" spatio-temporal objects in a dynamic world-simulation.
 Without phenomenal object binding and the unity of perception, we are faced with the spectre of what philosophers call "mereological nihilism".
 Mereological nihilism, also known as "compositional nihilism", is the position that composite objects with proper parts do not exist: strictly speaking, only basic building blocks without parts have more than fictional existence.
 Unlike the fleetingly unitary phenomenal minds of biological robots, a classical digital computer and the programs it runs lacks ontological integrity: it's just an assemblage of algorithms.
 In other words, a classical digital computer has no self to understand or a mind recursively to improve, exponentially or otherwise.
 Talk about artificial "intelligence" exploding is just an anthropomorphic projection on our part.

 More practically for now, perhaps the greatest cognitive challenge of the millennium and beyond is deciphering and systematically manipulating the "neural correlates of consciousness" (NCC).
 Neuroscientists use this expression in default of any deeper explanation of our myriad qualia.
-How and why does experimentally stimulating, via microelectrodes, one cluster of nerve cells in the neocortex yield the experience of phenomenal colour; stimulating a superficially type of nerve cell induces a musical jingle; stimulating another with a slightly different gene expression profile a sense of everything being hysterically funny; stimulating another seemingly of your mother; and stimulating another of an archangel, say, in front of your body-image?
+How and why does experimentally stimulating via microelectrodes one cluster of nerve cells in the neocortex yield the experience of phenomenal colour; stimulating a superficially type of nerve cell induces a musical jingle; stimulating another with a slightly different gene-expression profile triggers a sense of everything being hysterically funny; stimulating another induces a hallucination of your mother; and stimulating another induces the experience of an archangel, say, in front of your body-image?
 In each case, the molecular variation in neuronal cell architecture is ostensibly trivial; the difference in subjective experience is profound.
 On a mind/brain identity theory, such experiential states are an intrinsic property of some configurations of matter and energy.
 How and why this is so is incomprehensible on an orthodox materialist ontology.
 Yet empirically, microelectrodes, dreams and hallucinogenic drugs elicit these experiences regardless of any information-signalling role such experiences typically play in the "normal" awake mind/brain.
 Orthodox materialism and classical information-based ontologies alike do not merely lack any explanation for why consciousness and our countless varieties of qualia exist.
 They lack any story of how our qualia could have the causal efficacy to allow us to allude to - and in some cases volubly expatiate on - their existence.
 Thus mapping the neural correlates of consciousness is not amenable to formal computational methods: digital zombies don't have any qualia, or at least any "bound" macroqualia, that could be mapped, nor a unitary phenomenal self that could do the mapping.

 Note this claim for the cognitive primacy of biological sentience isn't a denial of the Church-Turing thesis that given infinite time and infinite memory any Turing-universal system can formally simulate the behaviour of any conceivable process that can be digitized.
 Indeed (very) fancifully, if the multiverse were being run on a cosmic supercomputer, speeding up its notional execution a million times would presumably speed us up a million times too.
 But that's not the issue here.
 Rather the claim is that nonbiological AI run on real-world digital computers cannot tackle the truly hard and momentous cognitive challenge of investigating first-person states of egocentric virtual worlds - or understand why some first-person states, e.g. agony or bliss, are intrinsically important, and cause unitary subjects of experience, persons, to act the way we do.